build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

 ---
 title: "Getting started with your Raspberry Pi Pico W and AWS IoT Core in under 15 minutes"
-description: In this guide, we will walk you through quickly connecting your Raspberry Pi Pico-W to AWS IoT Core, so you can start building your cloud-connected IoT project.
+description: In this guide, we will walk you through quickly connecting your Raspberry Pi Pico W to AWS IoT Core, so you can start building your cloud-connected IoT project.
 tags:
   - iot
   - iot-core
   - micropython
   - raspberry-pi
   - pico-w
-authorGithubAlias: felerp, vdhanota
+authorGithubAlias: vdhanota
-authorName: Perry Feler, Varinder Dhanota
+authorName: Varinder Dhanota
+additionalAuthors:
+  - authorGithubAlias: pfeler
+    authorName: Perry Feler
-date: 2023-12-07
+date: 2023-12-15
 ---

 Let’s assume that you have an amazing idea for a new Internet of Things (IoT) project.
 You want to leverage the Raspberry Pi Pico W microcontroller board for its low cost, versatility, and built-in wireless capabilities.
 You also want to connect it to AWS to take advantage of the choice and flexibility of over 200 fully-featured services.

 The Raspberry Pi Pico W (“Pico W”) is a compact, low-cost, dual core microcontroller board that has built-in 2.4GHz 802.11n wireless LAN and Bluetooth 5.2 connectivity, making it easy to get your device connected to a network.
 You can learn about the Raspberry Pi Pico series of boards [here](https://www.raspberrypi.com/products/raspberry-pi-pico/).

-AWS IoT Core helps you securely connect and manage IoT devices at scale.
+[AWS IoT Core](https://aws.amazon.com/iot-core/) helps you securely connect and manage IoT devices at scale.
 Through IoT Core, your devices can exchange messages using MQTT, HTTP, or WebSockets protocols, and interact with AWS services.

 In this guide, we will walk you through quickly connecting your Raspberry Pi Pico W device to AWS IoT Core, so you can start building your cloud-connected IoT project.

 Here are the main steps:

-- Creating a *Thing* in AWS IoT Core, and setting up the certificates and IoT Policy
+- Create a *Thing* in AWS IoT Core, and set up the certificates and IoT Policy
 - Configure your Pico W device to connect to AWS IoT Core
-- Test and validate sending data from the Pico W to AWS
+- Test and validate by sending data from the Pico W to AWS
-- Sending data back from AWS to the Pico W
+- Send data back from AWS to the Pico W

 The best way to learn about AWS IoT is to get hands-on experience.
 So let’s jump into setting up your first device and getting it connected!

 ## Requirements

-Before we get started, make sure you have the following items ready:
+Before we get started, make sure you have the following ready:

 - AWS account with console access
 - Raspberry Pi Pico W hardware device